diffix/reference/docs/led.md

 ----------

+# Glossary

+In the following discussion of low effect detection we will be using the following terms:

+- **Bucket**: a single aggregate row in the output (or multiple rows in the case of implicit aggregation).
+[The definition can be found here](https://github.com/diffix/strategy/issues/6).
+- **Combination**: is a set of truth values associated with both conditions and a bucket.
+Condition `A` has two combinations: `A = true` and `A = false`.
+Either or both might exist for a bucket.
+- **Low effect**: the number of distinct AIDs associated with a bucket or combination is below a threshold.

 # LED

 Low-Effect Detection is where we find conditions or groups of conditions that have very little effect on the AIDs that comprise the result of a query.